BallAerospace/COSMOS/_docs/installation.md

       {% endhighlight %}
 1. Install rvm
     1. \curl -sSL https://get.rvm.io &#124; bash -s stable
-1. Install Ruby 2.0 for the current user (A system wide installation might be more appropriate for your use case)
+1. Install Ruby 2.1.5 for the current user (A system wide installation might be more appropriate for your use case)
+    * {% highlight bash %}
-    1. rvm install 2.0.0-p598 --with-gcc=clang
+    rvm install 2.1.5 -C --enable-shared --with-gcc=clang
-    1. rvm use 2.0.0-p598 --default
+    rvm use 2.1.5 --default
+    {% endhighlight %}
 1. Install the cosmos gem
     1. gem install cosmos
 1. Create a demo working area